© Crown copyright 2021

 If the PCR test is positive the staff member will also be contacted by Test and Trace and should follow their advice.

 If a supported living worker is concerned they may have been exposed to COVID-19

-If a worker or volunteer has come into close contact with a person who is confirmed or suspected of having COVID-19 while not wearing PPE, or had a breach in their PPE, whether within or outside the work setting, then the staff member should inform their line manager, and follow guidance for the management of exposed healthcare workers.
+If a worker or volunteer has come into close contact with a person who is confirmed or suspected of having COVID-19 while not wearing PPE, or had a breach in their PPE, whether within or outside the work setting, then the staff member should inform their line manager and follow guidance for the management of exposed healthcare workers.

-For more information on interpreting test results and the actions required for both symptomatic and asymptomatic individuals, see the flowcharts illustrating the return to work process.
+For more information on interpreting test results and actions required for both symptomatic and asymptomatic individuals, see the flowcharts illustrating the return to work process.

 If someone in supported living has symptoms of COVID-19

 If the person develops a COVID-19 infection, plans need to be developed so that the person is supported to have their health checked in case additional help and health interventions are needed.

 It may be harder to recognise COVID-19 infection in people with dementia, certain types of autism and people with learning disabilities who may find it hard to communicate verbally or easily express the symptoms they are experiencing.
 This includes signs of a high temperature (37.8°C or above), a cough, or a change in sense of taste or smell, as well as for softer signs, that is, being short of breath, not being as alert, having a new onset of confusion, struggling with eating, having reduced fluid intake, diarrhoea or vomiting.

 Annex B below sets out special considerations when taking swab samples from people who may find the process challenging.
 It is essential that processes are put in place to enable and ensure the healthcare of these people is effectively supported.